-Please note that the Awarding body, University of Buckingham only awards a pass or fail on completion of the Vogue Fashion Foundation course.
+Please note that the Awarding body, University of Buckingham only awards a pass or fail on completion of a Vogue Certificate course.
 However, the college employs its own internal grading system to allow students an understanding of the standard of academic work achieved from completed assignments.
-The grading bands are

-Distinction, Merit, Pass and Fail/Retrieval.
+The grading bands are Distinction, Merit, Pass and Fail/ Retrieval.
 Grade bands are specified for information only and do not impact on the qualification, which is awarded on a Pass or Fail basis.